whitedevil31/HackOdisha-2021/README.md

 ## Step by step procedure to run

    - Step 1 : Install the requirements.
-   - Step 2 : Open the code in a code editor
+   - Step 2 : Open the code in a code editor.
    - Step 3 : In a terminal, type command `python manage.py runserver`.